John Greening (poet): Background

-Poetry Publications
+Poetry publications

 Greening’s first poems were published in Emma Tennant’s Bananas, and his earliest Egyptian-themed poems appeared in Poetry Review.
 In the early 1980s, he received a Scottish Arts Council Award while living in Arbroath.
 His first collection was published in 1982.
-He has published over twenty collections, most recently the pamphlets Achill Island Tagebuch, Europa’s Flight, Moments Musicaux (Poetry Salzburg, 2020) and the two full Carcanet Press collections, To the War Poets (2013) and The Silence (2019), the latter featuring his long poem about Jean Sibelius.
-Earlier books include his 1991 Bloodaxe collection, The Tutankhamun Variations, the more pastoral sequences of Fotheringhay and Other Poems, The Coastal Path and The Bocase Stone, then in 1998 a first "Selected" – Nightflights – and two long poems: Gascoigne’s Egg (Cargo Press, 2000) and Omm Sety, both of which showed a growing interest in the occult.
+Over the past forty-plus years, he has published more than twenty volumes of poetry, including two full Carcanet Press collections, To the War Poets (2013) and The Silence (2019), the latter featuring his long poem about Jean Sibelius.
+Earlier books include his 1991 Bloodaxe collection, The Tutankhamun Variations, the more pastoral sequences of Fotheringhay and Other Poems, The Coastal Path and The Bocase Stone, then in 1998 a first "Selected" – Nightflights – and two long poems: Gascoigne’s Egg and Omm Sety, both of which showed a growing interest in the occult.
 The substantial collection The Home Key appeared in 2003, followed in 2008 by Iceland Spar (the result of a pilgrimage to Akureyri, sponsored by the Society of Authors).
-These were followed by a more substantial "Selected" – Hunts: Poems 1979-2009 – and the chapbook Knot In 2016, there was a Heathrow collaboration with Penelope Shuttle, Heath A further collaboration, consisting of thirty-five years’ holiday sonnets exchanged with Stuart Henson, a Postcard to, appeared in December 2020, while his pamphlet The Giddings appeared in March 2021.
-The Interpretation of Owls: Selected Poems is forthcoming from Baylor University Press.
+These were followed by a more substantial "Selected" – Hunts: Poems 1979–2009 – and the chapbook Knot (2013).
+In 2016, there was a Heathrow collaboration with Penelope Shuttle, Heath.
+A further collaboration, consisting of thirty-five years' holiday sonnets exchanged with Stuart Henson, a Postcard to, appeared in 2020.
+Other recent volumes include Achill Island Tagebuch (2018), Europa’s Flight (2019), Moments Musicaux (2020), The Giddings (2021), Omniscience (2022), The Interpretation of Owls: Selected Poems (2023, edited by Kevin Gardner), and From the East: Sixty Huntingdonshire Codices (2024).
+The long poem Cleopatra-Antony will be published as a pamphlet by Dare-Gale Press in summer 2026 and details of a further full collection, Crowning, will appear soon.

+His translations from the German include poems of Goethe, Nightwalker’s Song (Arc Publications, 2022) and the complete two volumes of Rainer Maria Rilke’s Neue Gedichte/New Poems (to be published by Baylor University Press in late 2025 to mark the 150th anniversary of Rilke’s birth).